Design and implemention of open health data systems with standardized data and analytics capabilities for low- and middle income countries

 Data & analytics functions are essential in open health data systems

 MomCare is critically dependent on the availability of data and analytics functions within its underlying supportive OHDS.
 For example, to implement the value-based healthcare business logic of MomCare, detailed analysis of patient journeys is required.
 This functionality is currently not available as a standard; standardized reports that are available, such as DHIS2, contained insufficient information and analytical functions to support intervention that aim to improve continuity of care and adherence to clinical guidelines.
-As such, a large part of the day-to-day operation of MomCare revolved performaing data and analytics: data acquisition, data integration, analysis etc.
+As such, a large part of the day-to-day operation of MomCare revolved performing data and analytics: data acquisition, data integration, analysis etc.

 Objects of openness in secondary data sharing

-To set the scene of for the main contributions of this viewpoint paper, consider four types of secondary data sharing as shown in Table 1, where we follow the research agenda proposed by de Reuver et al. to scrutinize how openness of data platforms can be achieved (de Reuver et al., 2022).
+To set the scene for the main contributions of this viewpoint paper, consider four types of secondary data sharing as shown in Table 1, where we follow the research agenda proposed by de Reuver et al. to scrutinize how openness of data platforms can be achieved (de Reuver et al., 2022).

 Table 1: Types of secondary data sharing, and there relevance to the proposed extension of the OpenHIE specification.